renatosaksanni/go-stream/README.md

 # go-stream

-**go-stream** is a Go (Golang) library designed for real-time stream data processing.
+**go-stream** is a Golang library designed for real-time stream data processing.
 It provides a flexible framework that allows developers to build data processing pipelines using operations like map, filter, and windowing.
 With its modular architecture, go-stream can be integrated with messaging systems like Google Pub/Sub, making it suitable for various real-time data processing use cases.

 ## Features